Co2Scorpick/english-for-designers/README.md

-Welcome to my web projects repository!
-Below is a categorized list of my projects with links to their respective `index.md` files.
+Welcome to my school project English for Designers!
+I'm glad to have you here.

 ## Menu